commitizen-tools/commitizen/docs/config.md

 ## Configuration file

-### pyproject.toml or .cz.toml
+### pyproject.toml, .cz.toml or cz.toml

 Default and recommended configuration format for a project.
 For a **python** project, we recommend adding an entry to your `pyproject.toml`.
-You can also create a `.cz.toml` file at the root of your project folder.
+You can also create a `.cz.toml` or `cz.toml` file at the root of your project folder.

 Example configuration: